Chapter 8 : Love rule #8

 “No, Malfoy.
 I don’t want to hear it,” I whispered, not bothering to wipe my tears away.

 “No,” I cried.
 I already knew all he was going to tell me.
 Selfish.
 Childish.
 Fat.
 Boring.
 In a box I can’t get out of.
-I ignored his proffered hand and ran up the stairs to my room.
+I ignored his proffered hand and ran up the stairs to my room, locking the door.

 Previous Chapter Next Chapter